DataDog/KubeHound/docs/reference/attacks/CE_SYS_PTRACE.md

 ### Least Privilege

-Avoid running containers as the root user.
-Specify an unprivileged user account using the `securityContext`.
+Avoid running containers as the `root` user.
+Enforce runnin as an unprivileged user account using the `runAsNonRoot` setting inside `securityContext` (or explicitly setting `runAsUser` to an unprivileged user).
+Additionally, ensure that `allowPrivilegeEscalation: false` is set in `securityContext` to prevent a container running as an unprivileged user from being able to escalate to running as the `root` user.

 ## Calculation